cbrun/cbrun.github.io/_posts/2007-01-01-Twitter-Archive-all.md

 ----

-> RT @Obeo_Corp: Obeo wish you the best for 2018!
+> RT [Obeo](https://www.obeosoft.com/): Obeo wish you the best for 2018!
 Have a happy, wealthy and successful new year!
 >
 > <video preload="none" controls><source src="{{ site.url }}/media/948121688939614208-DShjgZdWAAEsvXR.mp4">Your browser does not support the video tag.</video>